 Condom use during the treatment period

-After completing the treatment, phone your doctor or return to the clinic for a follow-up check after 3 months to check you have not been re-infected.
+After completing the treatment, phone your doctor or return to the clinic for a follow-up after 3 months to check you have not been re-infected.

-Do sexual partners need treatment?
+Do sexual contacts need treatment?

 Why is treatment of chlamydia important?